techie-joe/core-dev/_posts/2025-04-01-super-long-article.md

 ---
 layout: post
-title: "Some articles are just so long they deserve a really long title to see if things will break well.
-This title should be long enough for the demo."
+title: "Some articles are just so long they deserve a really long title to see if things will break well."
 categories: misc
 ---
 # {{ page.title }}